 We found 7 urologists who accept Anthem Blue Cross Prudent Buyer PPO near Long Beach, CA.

-Dr. Barton Wachs is an urologist.
-After completing medical school at the University of California, Irvine, School of Medicine, Dr. Wachs performed his residency at Washington University Medical Center in St. Louis and a hospital affiliated with the University of California, Los Angeles (UCLA).
-His areas of expertise include bloodless medicine/transfusion-free surgery and prostate procedures.
+Dr. Barton Wachs practices urology (urinary tract disease) in Long Beach, CA. Before performing his residency at Washington University Medical Center in St. Louis and a hospital affiliated with the University of California, Los Angeles (UCLA), Dr. Wachs attended the University of California, Irvine, School of Medicine.
+His clinical interests encompass bloodless medicine/transfusion-free surgery and prostate procedures.
 He is rated highly by his patients.
-He honors Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+He accepts Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
 In addition to English, he speaks Spanish.
-Dr. Wachs's hospital/clinic affiliations include Atlantic Urology Medical Group, Los Alamitos Medical Center, and Greater Newport Physicians (GNP).
-He has an open panel.
+Dr. Wachs is professionally affiliated with Atlantic Urology Medical Group, Los Alamitos Medical Center, and Greater Newport Physicians (GNP).
+His practice is open to new patients.

 Clinical interests: Prostate Procedures, Bloodless Medicine/Transfusion-Free Surgery